 In March 2018, it was reported that the show would be a prequel of sorts, taking place in the Second Age of Middle Earth.
 For the uninitiated, The Lord of the Rings and The Hobbit Trilogy occur towards the end of the Third Age.
 Hence, the show will have a totally different setting and we can expect the back story of Sauron (The titular Lord) and Aragorn’s ancestors.
 It will be quite interesting to see how the story pans out because the Second Age nearly consists of 3,341 years.
 The makers will have plenty of material to play with.

-Created by Patrick McKay and John D. Payne for Amazon Prime, the action-adventure web series stars big names like Robert Aramayo, Nazanin Boniadi and Morfydd Clark.
-Here is a look at complete star cast:
+Created by Patrick McKay and John D. Payne for Amazon Prime, the action-adventure web series stars big names like Robert Aramayo, Nazanin Boniadi, and Morfydd Clark.
+Here is a look at the complete star cast: